Trivaris/Trivnix/README.md

 ---

-## Configuration
+## Config
 - Host and Home options live under `flake/hosts/<host>` and inherit common modules from `hosts/common`.
-- Modules reside in `home/modules/` and `hosts/modules/` and can be added or removed from each user configuration.
+- Modules reside in `home/modules/` and `hosts/modules/` and can be added or removed from each user config.
 - Secrets are stored in `secrets/` and decrypted by `sops-nix` at build time.
 - NixOS and Home Manager Optional features can be toggled and configured by modifying the set in `flake/hosts/<host>.nix`